RainBowLuoCS/RainBowLuoCS.github.io/_pages/about.md

 [[Paper]](https://arxiv.org/abs/2301.10938) [[Code]](https://github.com/HUSTDML/CTTrack)

 # 🎖 Honors and Scholarships
-- 2026.05 The president of the Chinese Academy of Sciences praises
+- 2026.05 Nominee for the President's Award of University of Chinese Academy of Sciences (UCAS)
 - 2025.10 National Scholarship.

 # 📖 Educations